tetrapharmakon/species/_lectures/3-monoidal-structures-on-P.md

-A fundamental tenet of categorical combinatorics is that the richness of the objects it tries to study comes from the synergy between many different structures one can equip the categories $\bf P$ and $\bf Spc$ with.
+A fundamental tenet of categorical combinatorics is that the richness of the objects it tries to study ("combinatorial objects", broadly intended) comes from the synergy between many different structures one can equip the categories meant to describe said combinatorial objects.

 ### Monoidal structure on $\bf P$ and $\bf Spc$

 In particular, there are three distinct *monoidal structures* on the category of species, all of which have a quite natural combinatorial interpretation.
-One of them is the most important for us, because it is induced on $\bf Spc$ by a natural choice of a monoidal product on $\bf P$.
+One of them is the most important for us because it is induced on $\bf Spc$ by a natural choice of a monoidal product on $\bf P$.
 The monoidal structure on $\bf P$ is essentially determined by the disjoint sum of finite set: in a skeleton for $\bf P$, $[n]\cup [m] = [n+m]$.
-This induces a *convolution* operation on $\bf Spc$, by a renowned construction due to Brian Day.
+This operation induces a *convolution* operation on $\bf Spc$.

 **Definition** (The "sum and shuffle" product on $\bf P$).
 The "sum and shuffle" monoidal structure $\oplus$ on $\bf P$ is the bifunctor $\\_\oplus\_ : {\bf P} \times {\bf P} \to \bf P$ defined as follows: